riceissa/contentcreation/linking-style.md

 ## Footnote style linking

+In footnote style linking, the text of links is a number that is incremented sequentially throughout the document.
+In contrast to numerical linking, the number global to the whole document or local to a large unit of text, such as a chapter.

 ## Numerical linking

 A numerical link occurs when the text of a link is a number, such as `1` or